Betakontext/rgbtoxyzpointcloud/readme.txt

 ------------------

--> local Version in folder /local <-
+-> local Version for Linux in folder /local <-

 After download and unzip the project you can test it offline via terminal using a local server.